0xmkar/omkar-submission/submission-blockchain.md

 # TokenFactory Smart Contract API Integration

+### Note : I've kept the structure and format of the code same, even though it could be a lot better

 ## Overview

 This project implements a RESTful API that integrates with the `TokenFactory.sol` smart contract deployed on Ethereum Sepolia testnet.
 The API provides endpoints to fetch various information from the smart contract, with all results displayed in the console for verification.